jose011974/Python-Video-Downloader/yt-dlp/README.md

-# NOTICE 1/28/24:
+# NOTICE 1/29/24:

 A recent Firefox update broke the way this script handles cookies!
 Windows systems are currently affected, I don't know if Linux is affected.
-I am currently working on a fix as I write this.
-Please do not use the script if you have updated Firefox (auto-updates are turned on so oops)
+A fix has been found which requires updating the name in the Personal container.
+Despite the default name being available, the script refuses to accept it unless you assign a name to the Personal Container.
+Instructions are pending.

 # Important Notes!